|

 Shabbat Morning Torah Study with Rabbi Dan

-Saturday, March 15th and 29th at 9:30 AM
+Saturday, May 17th and May 24th at 9:30 AM

 We invite you to our (almost) weekly Shabbat Morning Torah Study, led by Rabbi Dan, and sometimes guests.
 We read a third of each week’s Torah reading in English and mine it for meaning for our lives today.